neilo40/doomChallengeInfo/README.md

 ```

 ### Dedicated server
-We will use the mode during judging.
+We will use this mode during judging.
 No player will be able to access restricted API endpoints

 ```bash
 restful-doom -privateserver -dedicated&